YoeriNijs/phishing-detection-plugin/README.md

   the [releases](https://github.com/YoeriNijs/phishing-detection-plugin/tree/main/release).
 Enable extension developer mode, unzip the file, and select the manifest.json to install it.

+## Privacy
+This plugin only uses the current web browser activity (browser url) to detect whether there is a possible phishing attempt.
+All settings and activities are stored on your computer alone.
+We do not store and share any of your data.

 ## How to build

 ### Requirements